727800350/note/latex/computer/scheme.md

 with the same status as the built-in standard Scheme types.

 **all values in Scheme – carry their type with them**.
-In other words, every value “knows,” at runtime, what kind of value it is, a number, a string, a list, whatever.
+In other words, every value "knows," at runtime, what kind of value it is, a number, a string, a list, whatever.

 ### Defining and Setting Variables